If you’re interested in growing your net worth, you’ve probably considered investing in rental properties.

 But in reality, day-to-day management of real estate property is quite simple and can be done almost exclusively with a Rental Property Spreadsheet.

 Free Example Rental Property Spreadsheet to Get You Started

 This article refers to rental property spreadsheet:

-Use it to spark ideas for your own ultimate rental property spreadsheet.
+Use the simple rental property worksheet to spark ideas for your own ultimate rental property spreadsheet.

 1. Shopping for Rental Property